serraict/serraict.github.io/_posts/learn/2017-11-02-definition-of-ready-good-or-bad.md

 a shared understanding of all that is needed to create Releasable Product Increment.
 This shared understanding is reflected by our Definition of Done.
-Having a definition of Done serves artifact transparency Having a definition of ready is _not_ a Scrum rule.
+Having a definition of Done serves artifact transparency.

+Having a definition of ready is _not_ a Scrum rule.
 It _is_ a Scrum rule that only the Development Team is allowed to take items into a Sprint and